 If you’re in a happy relationship, you honestly won’t even notice this because you don’t care.
 A sign of a healthy relationship is understanding that sometimes they can’t always answer you right away.
 [Read: 20 reasons why a good morning text is so important in a relationship]

 This is a big one.
 If you feel like your partner isn’t ever hiding anything from you, it’s a healthy relationship.
 When you constantly have to question what they’re doing or hiding, it makes you anxious.
 It shows you don’t trust them.

 Bottom line, if your relationship is a healthy one, then your partner will support you in your decisions.
 Even if they don’t agree with them all the time.

 They trust and believe in you to do what is best and right.
 They’ll support you all the way.
-This is a major sign of a healthy relationship.
+This is a major sign of a happy relationship.
 [Read: 10 signs your partner is truly supportive of your goals]

 This is kind of your “ah ha!” moment.
 If you ever look back and wonder why it is you ever stayed with your exes for as long as you did because they seem like garbage compared to the person you’re with now, then you have a healthy—and more importantly—a happy relationship.
 [Read: 9 stages all couple go through in their relationship]

 You always hear the saying that communication is key in all relationships – and that’s very accurate.
 If you can’t open up and talk to your partner about the hard stuff, you’re not really yourself around them.
 [Read: How to communicate in a relationship – 16 steps to a better love]

 In a happy relationship, you should not feel like you’re walking on eggshells around them.
 You need to be able to discuss things and opinions with them without it turning into a fight constantly.
 Not only is that draining, but it’s also a sign that one of you doesn’t respect the other’s opinions.